NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/01_prerequisites.md

 ### Data Federation Mesh

-The service glue code, referred to as Data Federation Mesh (DFM), consists of a series of containers that provide data processing and caching capabilities to the blueprint.
+The Data Federation Mesh (DFM) implementation, consists of a series of containers that provide data processing and caching capabilities to the blueprint.
 The recommended hardware requirements for Data Federation Mesh are:

-#### DFM Recommended Requirements
+#### Recommended Requirements

 - CPU: 4 cores
 - RAM: 16GB